 Keel for crusaders

 With the Baltic Sea, Norway and Schwedenkai as well as a berth in the Ostuferhafen, the city has four modern passenger terminals.
 More than 1,58 million travelers used the ferry terminals to Norway, Sweden and the Baltic states in 2019.
 In addition, there were just under 803.000 cruise passengers. - Kiel is the starting point for cruises to the metropolises of the Baltic Sea and along the Norwegian fjords.
-Especially in midsummer, cruise ships start from Kiel to the North Cape, to Spitzbergen or to Iceland.
-Kiel and the surrounding area offer a lot of attractions.
-We report on this under Kiel - sights.
+Especially in midsummer, cruise ships start from Kiel to the North Cape, to Spitzbergen or to Reykjavik / Iceland (see also Iceland - Golden Circle Tour).
+Kiel and the surrounding area offer a lot worth seeing.
+We report on this below Kiel sights.